 - showcasing the productivity benefits through programs like the Ingenious Awards.

-As a champion of digital adoption, ITAC’s goal is to l will push to see Canada improve its annual benchmarking against other OECD nations – move from 6th to 5th place.
+As a champion of digital adoption, ITAC will be pushing for an improvement in Canada’s annual benchmark ranking against other OECD nations.
+We’d like to see a move from 6th to 5th place.

-A simple 1% increase in digital adoption could have a $2.5 billion impact on the economy.
+A simple 1% increase in digital adoption could have a direct $2.5 billion impact on the economy.

 A Digital Adoption Case Study